iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 - `SearchBar`

-This one is simple: all we need here is a search bar with some pre-populate text and a checkbox with some text:
+This one is simple: all we need here is a search bar with some pre-populated text and a checkbox with some text:

 ```jsx
 function SearchBar() {